 The concept of equal pay has been around for decades.
 Since 1963, the Federal Equal Pay Act has required that men and women in the same workplace be given equal pay for equal work.
 And pay means much more than base salary or rate of pay.
 All forms of compensation are covered – including items such as overtime pay, bonuses, stock options, profit sharing, and life insurance.
-To advance pay equity efforts, in September 2016 the Equal Employment Opportunity Commission (EEOC) issued a revised form to modify the annual EEO-1 report to include W-2 earnings and hours worked, by race, ethnicity, and gender.
+To advance pay equity efforts, in September 2016 to modify the annual EEO-1 report to include W-2 earnings and hours worked, by race, ethnicity, and gender.
 These new categories increased the number of entries significantly, from 140 potential data elements to 3,360.
 Employers with 100 or more employees will be required to file the new EEO-1 report in March 2018 for the 2017 calendar year.

 For many employers, pay equity is not only at the heart of these new compliance rules, but also is emerging as a social responsibility issue that can define an organization's commitment to equal pay for equal work.
 As businesses focus on acquiring talent, there are growing expectations for greater transparency regarding equal pay for equal work.

 In addition to federal requirements, most states have pay equity laws or pay equity language as part of their general antidiscrimination laws.
 Even at the local level, cities such as Philadelphia are enacting pay equity laws.